bparanj/crystal/electronics/book/ideal-component.md

 This ideal capacitor maximizes the useful function while minimizing the negative effects, following the TRIZ approach of solving technical contradictions.

+## Ideal Inductor

 From a TRIZ perspective, an ideal inductor would be designed according to the principle of *Ideality*, which seeks to maximize useful functions while minimizing negative effects, resources, and complexities.

 For an inductor, the key considerations are:

-- **Primary function**: Store energy in a magnetic field and oppose changes in current.
+The primary function of an inductor is to store energy in a magnetic field and oppose changes in current.

-- **Harmful effects**: Real inductors have limitations like energy loss due to resistance (in the form of heat), core saturation, size constraints, and electromagnetic interference (EMI).
+The harmful effects of real inductors are limitations like energy loss due to resistance (in the form of heat), core saturation, size constraints, and electromagnetic interference (EMI).

 An ideal inductor, according to TRIZ, would:

 - Store and release magnetic energy without any resistive losses or heat generation (zero winding resistance).
 - Be immune to core saturation, meaning it could handle any current level without performance degradation.
 - Have zero electromagnetic interference (EMI), meaning it doesn't radiate noise or affect nearby components.